Got Old Newspapers? 3 Simple Ways to Turn Them Into Extra Money

 Everything from my previous post on how to make money with old magazine ads applies to newspapers as well.
 Just cut out any ads that are likely to trigger a bit of nostalgia.
 These might include advertisements for classic cars, favorite foods and cigarettes.

-Sell the ads as-is on eBay, or frame them if you’re selling at a flea market or antique booth and want to get a higher price.
-The market for newspaper ads is not nearly as active as it is for magazines, but of the 3,400 results that came up when searching “newspaper ads” on eBay, these examples had active bidding:
+Sell the ads on an as-is basis on eBay, or frame them if you’re selling at a flea market or antique booth and want to get a higher price.
+The market for newspaper ads is not nearly as active as it is for magazines, but of the more than 7,100 results that came up when searching “newspaper ads” on eBay, these examples had active bidding:

 Buyers also typically pay $3 to $4 for shipping, which is enough to send the ad and have some extra profit left over.